opf/openproject/docs/installation-and-operations/system-requirements/README.md

 ## Client

-OpenProject supports the latest versions of the major browsers.
+OpenProject has been tested with the following browsers.

 * [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/products/) (at least ESR version 102)
 * [Microsoft Edge](https://www.microsoft.com/de-de/windows/microsoft-edge) (only MS Edge version based on Chromium is supported)